neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/printing.md

 ### Printing using university services

 If your poster is ready at least 3-4 days before your departure, you can use the University printing services ([Imprimerie UFC](https://www.univ-fcomte.fr/les-services-administratifs/imprimerie)]).
 Download the order form [here](../../downloads/Formulaire_Imprimerie_UFC.pdf), fill in with details (ex.
-1 A0 poster on textile), and send it along your poster pdf file at [imprimerie.ufc@univ-fcomte.fr](mailto:imprimerie.ufc@univ-fcomte.fr) and/or [suzy.nicot@univ-fcomte.fr](mailto:suzy.nicot@univ-fcomte.fr).
+1 A0 poster on textile), and send it along your poster pdf file at [imprimerie.ufc@univ-fcomte.fr](mailto:imprimerie.ufc@univ-fcomte.fr).
+Contact: yann.henry@univ-fcomte.fr, tél.
+03 81 66 55 33

-To that email, cc. our Dept. admins Isabelle and/or Estelle to let them know if the upcoming invoice and tell them on what credits this should be charged (ask your PI).
+To that email, cc. our Dept. admins Isabelle Gabet and Emilie Paris to let them know if the upcoming invoice and tell them on what credits this should be charged (ask your PI).

-Printing typically takes 2-3 days; in case of emergency, same-day printing can often be arranged but please contact the staff at Imprimerie directly to make sure it's possible (Suzy Nicot: 03.81.66.55.19)
+Printing typically takes 2-3 days; in case of emergency, same-day printing can often be arranged but please contact the staff at Imprimerie directly to make sure it's possible (Yann HENRY: 03 81 66 55 33)

 ### Printing on conference site